groovycode-xyz/taschengeld/requirements/_planDB.md

 ## 5. Data Access Layer

-Plan to create a data access layer using an ORM (e.g., Prisma or Sequelize) or raw SQL queries.
+Plan to create a data access layer using direct SQL queries.
+We will not be using an ORM for this project.

 ## 6. Authentication and Authorization